sqlmapproject/sqlmap/Usage.md

 #### Arbitrary injection point

-Similar to URI injection point, asterisk (`*`) can also be used to point to the arbitrary injection point inside GET, POST or HTTP headers.
+Similar to URI injection point, asterisk (`*`) (Note: Havij style `%INJECT HERE%` is also supported) can also be used to point to the arbitrary injection point inside GET, POST or HTTP headers.
 Injection point can be specified by marking it inside the GET parameter value(s) provided with option `-u`, POST parameter value(s) provided with option `--data`, HTTP header value(s) provided with options `-H`, `--headers`, `--user-agent`, `--referer` and/or `--cookie`, or at generic place inside HTTP request loaded from file with option `-r`.

 An example of valid command line would be: